e-roy/gemini-pro-vision-playground/README.md

 # Gemini Pro Vision Playground

 This project is a simple playground for using the Gemini Pro Vision and Gemini Pro AI models.

+I created this to help others building apps with the gemini-pro and gemin-pro-vision models.
+If you find it helpful, please give a ⭐

 https://github.com/e-roy/gemini-pro-vision-playground/assets/70700747/e0e80929-285c-441f-87f5-34d68593b787

 ## Getting Started